Luxury Hotel-Style Boarding for your Best Friend

 Where do the dogs stay at daycare?

-Our daycare area is approximately 3000 sq ft indoors, with a 600 sq ft outdoor area that is fully fenced with 6ft chain link.
-Our indoor area is fully rubber matted for the comfort and safety of your dog.
-Our outdoor area is gravel.
+Our daycare area is approximately 5000 sq ft indoors, with a 6000 sq ft outdoor area that is fully fenced with 6ft chain link.
+Our indoor area is air conditioned for summer and heated in winter months, the outdoor area is gravel.
 We do have a separate area for small dogs to play in if they are not comfortable with the bigger dogs.

 What should I expect after my dog has visited daycare?